We may earn money or products from the companies mentioned in this post.

 (At this time you would let your filling cool a bit while you roll out and cut your dough into circles)

-Add about 2 tablespoons or so to each empanada dough circle (the amount will depend on the size of your dough circles – just be sure you can fold it over easily), wet the edges with a bit of water and then fold them over, squishing the edges together.
+Add about 2 tablespoons or so to each empanada dough circle, wet the edges with a bit of water or oil and then fold them over, squishing the edges together.

 Then use a fork to fully seal them.